angrybacon/doomsday-wiki/markdown/archive/conjurers-bauble.md

 title: Conjurer's Bauble Piles
 ---

-Historically {{Sensei's Divining Top}} held a place as a standard 4-of in the deck to act as deck filtering and a *free saved* card draw for Doomsday piles.
+Historically :card[Sensei's Divining Top] held a place as a standard 4-of in the deck to act as deck filtering and a *free saved* card draw for Doomsday piles.

-After Top was banned, {{Conjurer's Bauble}} was identified as the closest equivalent for use in Doomsday Storm or Laboratory Maniac piles that would allow a free draw that was also resistant to having to discard as a result of using Lion's Eye Diamond.
+After Top was banned, :card[Conjurer's Bauble] was identified as the closest equivalent for use in Doomsday Storm or Laboratory Maniac piles that would allow a free draw that was also resistant to having to discard as a result of using Lion's Eye Diamond.
 It can be included as a singleton copy to act as a